Skip to main content

 Peace Corps Dominican Republic’s Community Economic Development (CED) project seeks to improve the economic security and upward economic mobility of some of the country’s most economically marginalized households, with a specific focus on contributing to the economic prosperity of women and youth.

-CED Volunteers work with teachersto train students in skills that will allow them to be productive adults and secure employment.
+CED Volunteers work with teachers to train students in skills that will allow them to become productive adults and obtain secure employment.
 CED Volunteers work in high schools and with community organizations and small businesses.
-Through this capacity-building, our Dominican participants create their own self-employment opportunities, and successfully manage income and enterprise profits for the benefit of their households.
+Dominican participants create their own self-employment opportunities and successfully manage income and enterprise profits for the benefit of their households.
 Furthermore, the project aims to facilitate linkages between national economic development initiatives and the daily reality of individuals in the communities where Volunteers live and serve, thereby improving economic opportunities at both the person-to-person and community levels.